George Washington's teeth: Dentures

 He took the oath of office while wearing a special set of dentures made from ivory, brass and gold built for him by dentist John Greenwood.
 According to his diaries, Washington's dentures disfigured his mouth and often caused him pain, for which he took laudanum.
 Washington once wrote that his lips would "bulge" in an unnatural way.
 This distortion is noticeable on his image on the one-dollar bill, an image taken from the Athenaeum Portrait, an unfinished painting from 1796 by Gilbert Stuart.

-He once wrote to his dentist, Greenwood, to avoid modifying the dentures "which will, in the least degree force the lips out more than now do, as it does this too much already."
+Washington once wrote to his dentist, Greenwood, to avoid modifying the dentures "which will, in the least degree force the lips out more than now do, as it does this too much already."

 Apart from the disfiguration caused by the dentures, the distress may also be apparent in many of the portraits painted while he was still in office.
 He spent constant effort maintaining his dentures, and often had them shipped to Greenwood, for maintenance.